droglenc/NCMTH107/modules/Prep/1Samplet.md

 ----

 <div class="alert alert-warning">
-Use the preparation readings and videos to prepare WRITTEN answers (to bring to class) for the following questions.
+Use the preparation readings and videos to prepare written answers for the following questions.
 Please contact <a href="mailto:dogle@northland.edu">Dr. Ogle</a> if you have questions.
 </div>

 1. When is a t-distribution (or a 1-sample t-test) used as compared to when a Z-distribution (or a 1-sample Z-test) used?